Skip to main content

 The Cornell University Tax-Deferred Annuity Program (TDA) benefit offers eligible employees a way to save more for their retirement income.
 Both endowed and contract college employees are eligible to participate in the plan.

-Employees elect the amount or percentage that will be contributed to their account directly from their paycheck, before tax.
+Employees elect the amount or percentage that will be contributed to their account directly from their paycheck.
 Participating employees may select how the contributions are allocated between Fidelity Investments and/or TIAA, and the type of investment funds in which to invest.

 All eligible employees are fully and immediately vested in their account balance once enrolled, meaning the money is yours to keep when you separate Cornell.